 If you or a loved one were injured during a lane change or merge accident, you will need to determine who is at fault in order to seek recovery.
 Read on to learn more about establishing fault in a merging car accident and how to secure a recovery for your injuries.

 There are seven common pre-crash scenarios that lead to 88% of all lane change/merging (LCM) car accidents:

-- An intentional lane change that causes a collision with another vehicle traveling on a parallel path
+- An intentional lane change that causes a collision with another vehicle travelling on a parallel path

 - A vehicle turning across the path of another driver at a junction

-- A vehicle drifting into the lane of a vehicle traveling in a parallel path unintentionally
+- A vehicle drifting into the lane of a vehicle travelling in a parallel path unintentionally

 - A vehicle turning at a junction while another vehicle is passing

-- A vehicle changes lane to attempt to pass another vehicle
+- A vehicle changes lanes to attempt to pass another vehicle

 - A vehicle exiting a parking spot as another vehicle passes